Kong/insomnia-docs/docs/insomnia/workspaces.md

 There are three types of Workspaces: Default, Local, and Remote.

-![Access Workspaces from Workspaces SideBar](/assets/images/workspace-sidebar.png) _Workspaces are available via the main Insomnia dropdown.
-Here, you will find the Default Workspace listed first next to the home icon._
+![Access Workspaces from Workspaces SideBar](/assets/images/workspace-sidebar.png) _Workspaces are available via the lefthand sidebar.
+The top workspace is always your Home Workspace.
+Hover over the other workspace tiles to find the workspace you are working on._

 ### Default Workspace